 While nurse practitioners do not complete the same type of residency programs that medical doctors do, our staff’s varied work experiences give each of them valuable hands-on experience, even before completing their nurse practitioner certifications.

 Do Nurse Practitioners and Family Doctors specialize in different things?

 Doctors can have a wide variety of specializations while others are family doctors who see a wide range of general ailments.
-This is a similar situation for nurse practitioners, where our team is composed of “family nurse practitioners” ideal for treating those general ailments.
+This is a similar situation for nurse practitioners, where our team is composed of “family nurse practitioners” ideal for treating general ailments.

-A doctor is a great resource for more advanced diagnosis and treatment.
+A specialized doctor is a great resource for more advanced diagnosis and treatment.
 For acute and chronic conditions that many families turn to us for, nurse practitioners are the ideal resource.

 Why is a Nurse Practitioner a great choice for a primary care provider?